linickx/crassh/CONTRIBUTING.rst

 2. All new functions will require `a test`_  ( *and shouldn't break* `existing tests`_ )
 3. All new functions will require `documentation`_ , i.e. comments that work with sphinx-autodoc.

 Please ask if you have any problems with these.
 Before submitting the PR, please also consider if you need to submit a PR.
-Craash is a `paramiko` wrapper for SSH onto Cisco IOS devices, crassh is not a PR to Paramiko but a child module that depends on it.
+Crassh is a `paramiko` wrapper for SSH onto Cisco IOS devices, crassh is not a PR to Paramiko but a child module that depends on it.
 Please consider creating your own child module for your feature that can depend on crassh.

 Documentation
 -------------